hms-dbmi/hypatio-app/README.md

 ### Giving yourself admin access to each app
 Most of our micro-services look to **DBMI-AuthZ** to grant you access to their Django admins.
 Use a SQL client of your preference (Sequel Pro is a good free option for Mac) and go into the AuthZ database.
 Create an `authorization_userpermission` record with permission = `ADMIN`, item = `DBMI`, and user_email = to your HMS email.
 You will need this record to access the AuthZ admin.

 If needed, you can also create yourself as a superuser in all of the apps by bashing into each container and running the Django createsuper user command.

-Repeat these steps for `hypatio`, `dbmi-fileservice`, `dbmi-reg`, `dbmi-authz`, `dbmi-reg`:
+Repeat these steps for `hypatio`, `dbmi-fileservice`, `dbmi-reg`, `dbmi-authz`, `dbmi-reg` if you choose to do this:

-- Bash into each container by using the `hypatio-stack` convenience method: `stack shell {CONTAINER NAME}`.
+- With your `hypatio-stack` virtualenv activated, bash into each container by using the convenience method provided by the stack: `stack shell {CONTAINER NAME}`.

 - `cd app`, `python manage.py createsuperuser`, and follow the prompts.
 Use your HMS email as your username.

+### Creating migrations
+To create Django migration files and run them, bash into the Hypatio container with `stack shell hypatio`, `cd app`, `python manage.py makemigrations`, and `python manage.py migrate`.
+Because the stack has the source files mounted as a volume, the migrations you created within the container will appear in your local directory too and be available to commit to git.

 ### Where are the emails going?
 `hypatio-stack` uses a mail client to intercept emails before they get sent.
 You can reach it by going to `localhost:8018` (or whatever port it is configured with in the docker-compose).